mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 });
 ```

 So if you run the build task in this example, the clean task will run and complete first, then the build task will run.
-I will favor returning the stream throughout this post unless the callback approach is needed as is the case in async tasks.
+I will favor returning the stream throughout this post unless the callback or promise method makes sense.

 Seem awkward and/or confusing?
 [You're not alone](https://github.com/orchestrator/orchestrator/issues/26).
 The upcoming gulp 4 release will [revamp how this is handled](https://github.com/gulpjs/gulp/issues/355).
 When that is released I will update this post to reflect those changes.

 ### Assembly Info ###

 First thing you will want to do is set the version number in the project assembly info files (And any other info you'd like).
 I personally let the build server manage the version and then grab it from an environment variable, but you can do whatever works best for you.
-To do this we'll use the [gulp-dotnet-assembly-info](https://github.com/mikeobrien/gulp-dotnet-assembly-info) gulp plugin (`npm install gulp-dotnet-assembly-info --save`).
-Configure the plugin as follows:
+To do this we'll use the [gulp-dotnet-assembly-info](https://github.com/mikeobrien/gulp-dotnet-assembly-info) plugin (`npm install gulp-dotnet-assembly-info --save`).
+Use the plugin as follows:

 ```js
 var assemblyInfo = require('gulp-dotnet-assembly-info');